Measuring Structural Political Fragmentation: Application to empirical data

-The multi-scale community detection approach identifies seven levels of division in Brazil and four in Spain and the United States.
-Fig.~\ref{fig:fragmentation} (c)-(e) shows the majority ideological orientation (left or right) within each community.
-For subsequent analysis, we exclude levels where over 90\% of communities consist of a single influencer (see section~C in Appendix).
-Finally, five levels remain for Brazil, and three levels remain for Spain and the United States.
+Applying multiscale community detection to the user–political-influencer co-following networks yields seven levels of division in Brazil and four levels in both Spain and the United States.
+Fig.~\ref{fig:empirical_case2} reports the majority ideological orientation (left/center/right) within each community.
+Because this network is relatively sparse, we exclude levels at which more than 90\% of communities consist of a single influencer (see Fig. S13 in Supplementary Information).
+After this filtering, five levels remain for Brazil, and three levels remain for Spain and the United States.

-Using the fragmentation measure described in the Methods, we compute scores for each community at each level (see Fig.~\ref{fig:fragmentation} (a)-(b)).
-Fig.~\ref{fig:fragmentation} (c)-(e) shows that Brazil exhibits a deeper fragmentation tree (five levels) than Spain and the United States (three levels each), indicating more nested sub-communities.
+Unlike the political news consumption data, the alluvial diagrams of the Twitter/X following networks exhibit clearer left- and right-leaning clusters, with fewer centrist clusters.
+This pattern is plausible because news articles are typically framed as relatively neutral reporting, whereas political influencers more often express explicit ideological positions.

+Interestingly, the EBF scores yield results similar to those from the political news consumption data: fragmentation is highest in Brazil (2.8), while Spain (1.8) and the United States (1.7) are less fragmented, with Spain exhibiting a slightly higher score.
+The level-wise transitional FRAG scores show that Brazil still exhibits the greatest maximum branching among the three countries (see Fig.~\ref{fig:empirical_case2}).

+The single-scale measures, ENC, adaptive E-I index, and denoised adaptive E-I index, are shown in Tab.~\ref{tab:frag_empirical_2}.
+Unlike the results for online users’ political news consumption, Brazilian users have the largest number of fragments at the finest level (24.9), which is almost five times higher than in Spain (5.4) and the United States (5.2).

+Regarding the strength of separation for each country, the denoised adaptive E--I index indicates the strongest separation at the finest level (E) (-0.85) in Brazil, the first level (A) (-0.95) in Spain, and the second level (B) (-0.67) in the United States.
+Fig.~\ref{fig:empirical_case2} shows that Spain exhibits the strongest separation when there is a clear division between the left and right, which is consistent with previous studies identifying Spain as a "polarized pluralist" system \cite{hallin2004comparing,humprechtMediaSystemsDigital2022}.
+However, the Twitter/X following network of users in the United States shows the strongest separation at the middle level, suggesting greater internal separation within ideological groups in the U.S. Twitter/X space (especially among right-leaning users) than in Brazil and Spain.

+Regarding the comparison of the most negative denoised adaptive E–I values across countries, Spain still ranks as having the strongest maximum separation strength.
+However, Brazil exhibits a stronger maximum separation strength than the United States, compared to media consumption.